Kristina01111000/Drws_site/README.md

 - add quotes to the images he says are good
 - send invoice
-- try to figure out redirect, frontpage issue waiting on: confirmation of pictures, ssl, course material
+- try to figure out redirect, frontpage issue waiting on:  ssl, course material

 this call:
 - can he login, make sure he can create new account if not
 - going to contact peepso to see what the login issue is, if it is caused by redirect, cache, something else
-- did he pick out the pictures he wants -> use purple plant picture for nature quote, look for different walking one in saved photos
+- did he pick out the pictures he wants -> use purple plant picture for nature quote, look for different walking one in saved photos, crowd in the city is a good one

 his login news
 - when it took you to the wordpress login instead of website login